sourcegraph/sourcegraph-public-snapshot/docs/config/localstore.md

 ## Enable PostgreSQL Backend

-In order to use the `pgsql` backend you will need to use the `src serve --local-store=...` CLI option or modify your configuration file with the following:
+In order to use the `pgsql` backend you will need to use the `src serve --local-store=pgsql` CLI option or modify your configuration file with the following:

 ```
 [serve.Local store]